WE MEASURE OUR CLASSROOMS IN ACRES INSTEAD OF SQUARE FEET

-Comprised of 75 acres of fields and woodland trails, we are located about three miles from Freeport harbor.
-Six state-of-the-art buildings are home to our early childhood programs and grades 1-12.
+MCWS is located about three miles from Freeport harbor.
+Our outdoor space includes fields and wood Six state-of-the-art buildings are home to our early childhood programs and grades 1-12.
 Our teachers took an active role in designing the buildings to meet our program needs.
 Each day-lit classroom has hardwood floors, a sink, and direct access to the outdoors.
 We are committed to energy efficiency and environmental stewardship, with a vision for a campus that’s a model for a sustainable landscape.

 Facilities include a dedicated handcraft building, a woodshop, and a community hall for student performances, assemblies, and school-wide gatherings, as well as events such as public talks, after-school programs, and weekend workshops.